Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Related Work

 \textbf{On-Policy Distillation} methods train a student model directly on trajectories sampled from its own policy, while a teacher model provides per-token guidance through KL-based regularization or related objectives~\citep{agarwal2024policy,xuspeculative,gu2024minillm,lu2025onpolicydistillation,xiao2026mimov2flashtechnicalreport,qwen3}.
 These approaches mitigate distribution shift by optimizing directly on the student’s visitation distribution, but they typically rely on a distinct and often larger teacher model.
 In this work, we explore whether an LLM can teach itself by conditioning on more privileged answer information and leveraging its own reasoning capability to guide a weaker version of itself toward improved reasoning.
 On-policy training paradigms are also widely used in robotics and deep reinforcement learning, such as DAgger~\citep{ross2011reduction}, where a human teacher provides corrective supervision on the states visited by the student policy.

 \textbf{Improving LLM Reasoning through SFT and RL.} SFT and RL are two primary methods for improving LLM reasoning ability.
-SFT on high-quality reasoning traces has demonstrated strong performance~\citep{yu2023metamath,numina_math_datasets,pasteropenwebmath,openthoughts}, and that smaller, carefully curated datasets can outperform larger but noisier collections~\citep{ye2025limoreasoning,muennighoff2025s1,zhou2023lima}.
-However, prior work shows that SFT-based reasoning often relies on memorization rather than robust generalization~\citep{chu2025sft}.
-In contrast, RL-based approaches optimize directly for outcome-based objectives can exhibit stronger transfer to novel problems~\citep{huan2025does}.
+SFT on high-quality reasoning traces has demonstrated strong performance~\citep{yu2023metamath,numina_math_datasets,pasteropenwebmath,openthoughts, ye2025limoreasoning,muennighoff2025s1,zhou2023lima}.
+However, prior work shows that SFT can rely on memorization rather than robust generalization~\citep{chu2025sft}.
+In contrast, RL optimizes directly for outcome-based objectives can exhibit better generalization~\citep{huan2025does}.
 More recent algorithms such as GRPO~\citep{guo2025deepseek,shao2024deepseekmath} enable scalable RL by estimating advantages from group-level rewards without requiring an explicit critic as in PPO~\citep{schulman2017proximal}.
-Building on this line of work, a growing body of research highlights the effectiveness of reinforcement learning with verifiable rewards (RLVR) for reasoning tasks~\citep{yu2025dapo,liu2025understanding,yue2025vapo,Polaris2025,zheng2025group}.
+Building on this line of work, a growing body of research highlights the effectiveness of RLVR for reasoning tasks~\citep{yu2025dapo,liu2025understanding,yue2025vapo,Polaris2025,zheng2025group}.